shuang26/tp/docs/DeveloperGuide.md

 7. **Automatically refresh attendance records on a new date**: Currently, users need to trigger a refresh to update the attendance records on a new date.
 When a user is working on this app at late night, past 12am, the date will change, hence they will have to manually refresh the data using commands like `list`.
 For further improvement, we plan to automatically detect a date change while the app is running, and refresh the attendance records without user-triggered actions.

+8. **Modify clear command to clear attendance record only**: Currently, attendance records accumulate over time with no option to delete them, making it difficult for users to manage large volumes of data.
+For future improvements, we would allow users to clear only the attendance records in CareBook.

+9. **Modify find command to search using student name**: Currently, the searches for students using their student ID.
+We plan to modify it to also accept student names, allowing users to quickly locate a student's information by name, which will be useful in emergency situations.

+10. **Modify list command to display only present or absent students**: Currently, the list command displays all the students.
+As a future improvements, we plan to allow users to either list the present or absent students, to make it easier to identify which students are not present.